 Several other species in this management category are relatively rare on the EBS shelf, including Dover sole, Sakhalin sole, and English sole, and it is useful to identify whether the EBS represents the edge of the distribution for these species.
 The distribution of English sole has been identified as Baja California to Unimak Island, and the distribution of Dover sole has been identified as from Baja California to the Bering Sea (Hart 1973).
 Thus, the eastern Bering Sea can be considered the periphery of the range for these species.
 They are much more abundant in the Gulf of Alaska.
-For example, the abundance of Dover sole has fluctuated between 17,000 t and 30,000 t, and the abundance of English sole has fluctuated between 17,000 t and 30,000 t, and the abundance of English sole has fluctuated between 3,000 t and 14,000 t (Turnock et al. 2005).
+For example, the abundance of Dover sole in the 1984-2001 GOA surveys has fluctuated between 63,000 t and 96,000 t, the abundance of butter sole has fluctuated between 17,000 t and 30,000 t, and the abundance of English sole has fluctuated between 3,000 t and 14,000 t (Turnock et al. 2005).
 Dover sole and English sole were most common in the eastern portion of the GOA, consistent with their reported distribution along the west coast of North America.
-In the case of Sakhalin sole, which prefer colder water and are caught at the northern extent of the survey, their perceived abundance from survey biomass estimates may be related to annual mean bottom water temperature as they tended to be more abundant in colder years during the 1980s and 1990s (Fig 10.1, shown for the standard survey area).
-The recent trend from trawl surveys estimates Sakhalin sole at low abundance.
+In the case of Sakhalin sole, which prefer colder water and are caught at the northern extent of the survey, their perceived abundance from survey biomass estimates may be related to annual mean bottom water temperature as they tended to be more abundant in colder years during the 1980s and 1990s.
+The recent trend from trawl surveys estimates Sakhalin sole at low abundance, however, sampling of the northern Bering Sea in 2010 indicated that their primary distribution is located to the north of the standard survey area (Fig. 10-1).
+The northern Bering Sea biomass estimate of Sakhalin sole is 2,180 t compared to the 78 t estimated for the standard survey area.